The Christian Response To Death

 The blessed hope

-Titus 2:13 has another statement from the Apostle Paul, In the Christian Standard Bible it reads:
+Titus 2:13 has another statement from the Apostle Paul, In the CSB version

 "While we wait for the blessed hope, the appearing of the glory of our great God and Savior, Jesus Christ".
 Christians who believe in the second coming of Christ can rejoice because every day brings us much closer to the moment we will see Him and our loved ones who have passed away who accepted his gift of eternal life.
 Yes, we hurt when someone we care about leaves this earth and sometimes question why.
 Ecclesiastes chapter 3 tells us there is a time for everything, including death and crying.
 The key is that our promise from Christ should keep us from reacting as those who do not have the same hope.

 My brother drowned at age 33 and it was a shock.
-It really hit me a few days later and as I was walking into my house I began screaming.
-I had assumed that because we accepted Christ as young children and went to church that we would have long lives and this stunned me.
+As I was walking into my house I began screaming.
+I assumed that because we accepted Christ as young children and went to church that we would have long lives and this stunned me.
 When my former pastor began teaching on being a mature believer and not responding as if there were no hope my view of death began to change.
 Years later when my mother was still visiting my brother's grave I asked her a question.
 I pointed out that she had nodded in agreement with the eulogist who quoted 2 Corinthians 5:8 which indicates that to be absent from the body is to be present with the Lord.
-I then asked if she believed my brother was in heaven, why was she talking to his dust in the ground?
+I asked if she believed my brother was in heaven, why was she talking to his dust in the ground?
 Her response was that the grave was the last place she saw him.
 Sadly many Christians sit in funerals saying they believe their loved one is in heaven, then go talk to them in the cemetery.
-Keeping the blessed hope in your heart will bring the comfort that people seek in the graveyard.

 Walk by faith